paulbradshaw/commandline/README.md

 (or, on Windows: `dir`)

 You should see a list appear.
-To change directory into any folders listed type `cd` followed by the name of the directory.
-For example if your list contained 'Desktop' and 'Documents' you can move into the desktop folder by typing:
+To change directory (move) into any folders listed type `cd` followed by the name of the directory.
+For example if your list contained 'Desktop' and 'Documents' you can move into the Desktop folder by typing:

 `cd Desktop`

+You can move more quickly by describing a path through multiple levels like so:

+`cd Desktop/mystuff/myproject`

-If you need to keep moving to get to where your file was, keep using `ls` and `cd` to see what folders there are and then move into one of them.
-Alternatively, you can just go back to your Python file and save it somewhere you've already moved into!
+If you need to keep moving to get to where a file is, keep using `ls` and `cd` to see what folders there are and then move into one of them.
+Alternatively, you can leave command line, save your file somewhere you've already moved into, and then come back to command line to work with it!

-To go back up one level use `..` with `cd` like so:
+To go *back* up one level use `..` with `cd` like so:

 `cd ..`